-Our risk management framework, policies and procedures are regularly reviewed and updated to ensure that they accurately identify the risks that we face in our business activities and are appropriate for the nature, scale and complexity of our business.
+Our risk management framework, policies and procedures are regularly reviewed and updated to ensure that they accurately identify

 The Group uses an Interest Rate Sensitivity Gap analysis to identify mismatched interest rate risk positions that require hedging.
 The Group reports the interest rate mismatch to ALCO and the Board on a monthly basis in the form of a Market Value Sensitivity and Economic Value of Equity to a parallel 200 basis point rise and fall in the yield curve.
 Risk appetite for Market Value Sensitivity is calibrated against the amount of capital resource available to the Group.
 The Group's Earnings at Risk is also calculated monthly against a 100 basis point parallel stress and reported to ALCO and the Board.